top of page

 • Guiding local Parish Councils on planning applications involving disposal of surface water, to help ensure runoff does not overload sewage treatment works.

-• Consulting on the merits of applying to DEFRA for "bathing water status"; and
+• Supporting an application to DEFRA for "bathing water status"; and

-• Working with other organisations on our River Yealm Catchment Plan, coordinating collective improvements.
+• Working with other organisations on our River Yealm Catchment Plan, helping to coordinate collective schemes towards addressing areas of concern.

 Follow us